Ben Lomand Connect ByLaws

 - Assume that information and resources are private to the individuals and organizations which own or hold rights to those resources and information unless specifically stated otherwise by the owners or holders of rights; it is not acceptable to use your account to access information or resources unless permission to do so has been granted by the owners or holders of rights to those resources or information.

 We are committed to protecting your privacy.
 We only collect information required to bill your account, information required to provide you service, and information required to monitor the performance of our systems.
-From time to time, we may use your information to inform you of new products, service changes, and other information related to service offered by us.
-We do not disclose any of your personally identifiable information such as but not limited to email name, email messages, billing address, or usage information to any third parties except as required to provide you service or by legal or law enforcement directives.
+From time to time, we may use your information to inform you of new products, service changes, and other information related to services offered by us.
+We do not disclose any of your personally identifiable information as but not limited to email name, email messages, billing address, or usage information to any third parties except as required to provide you service or by legal or law enforcement directives.

-Many networks, sponsored by government or educational institutions, still have stringent restrictions on commercial use.
+Many networks, sponsored by a government or educational institutions, still have stringent restrictions on commercial use.
 While the opportunities for commercial use are extremely attractive, there are accepted methods of accomplishing commercial objectives.
-Other Internet users must seek out or ask for the information.
+Other Internet users must seek out or ask for information.
 You must appropriately market, advertise, or circulate public relations for your products or services; for example, you may create a World Wide Web site to advertise products or services and give support or ordering instructions, or you may start a newsgroup to open a forum for discussion.
 Other Internet users may then choose to view your Web pages or participate in discussions.
 Unsolicited advertising is not acceptable.
 Advertising is permitted on some mailing lists and newsgroups if they explicitly allow advertising.

-Failure to abide by the terms of this Acceptable Use Policy may result in termination of your service at our sole discretion.
+Failure to abide by the terms of this Acceptable Use Policy may result in the termination of your service at our sole discretion.
 If we terminate your service for failure to abide by the terms of our Acceptable Use Policy, you will not receive any refund of any payments made to us as of the date of termination.

 - Access to the Internet or other applicable data networks is non-transferable.
 Use of Ben Lomand Internet Access is expressly limited to Customer and Customer’s immediate family or direct employees.
 The sharing or resale of Internet/Data access is strictly prohibited and shall be cause for immediate termination of service.